-- I. Choose the correct answer

 - 1. What was the step taken by the early man to collect his food?

 - a.
 Trade

 - b.
 Hunting

 - c.
 Painting

 - d.
 Rearing of animals

-- II.
+II.
 Match the statement with the Reason.
 Tick the appropriate answer:

-- 1. Statement: Pre historic man went along with the dog for hunting.
+1. Statement: Pre historic man went along with the dog for hunting.

-Reason: Dogs with sniffing power would find out other animals.
+Reason: Dogs with its sniffing power would find out other animals.